la2050/archive/_projects/2016/college-track-developing-purpose-driven-leaders-to-transform-la.md

   Club and Project DAD, as well as a campaign around food sovereignty.
 This year, we anticipate that students will partner with at least 15 organizations across LA to transform their passions into positive impact
-project_image_2: 4013598065741-team90.jpg
-empty_column_1: ''
 organization_name: College Track
 organization_website: www.collegetrack.org
-organization_name_2: College Track
-organization_activity: >-
-  From 9th grade through college graduation, College Track’s 10-year program empowers students from low-income communities to transcend the limits of their circumstance and earn a college degree.
-ein: '943279613'

 ---